AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="info" seamless>

-If new appointment overlaps with an existing appointment for the same patient, all overlapping appointments will be shown on Overall View.
-If currently on Day View, see <a href=#switchView>here</a>.
+If new appointment overlaps with an existing appointment for the same patient, all overlapping appointments will be shown on Overall-View.
+If currently on Day-View, see <a href=#switchView>here</a>.

 </box>